deepseattle/deeplearningonshallowhardware/README.md

 # Deep Learning on Shallow Hardware

-Code repo for the Deep Learning on Shallow Hardware Projects
+Code and information repo for the Deep Learning on Shallow Hardware Projects